-Morning Cafeteria

-Duty: 7:00am to 7:40am
+• Morning Cafeteria 1 Duty: 7:00am to 7:40am

-Morning Duty: 7:10am to 7:35am at your designated area

-Recess Duty: Staggered periods (see schedules)

-The field is the designated area for staggered recess.

-Lunch Duty: Staggered Lunch will begin from 10:15am - 12:25pm

-The field is the designated area for lunch play.

-After-school Duty: 1:50pm - 2:25pm

-Walkers will meet at Classroom D3, and escorted by a SPED

-team representative to cross the street.
+- Morning Duty: 7:10 am to 7:25 am at your designated area - Recess Duty: Staggered periods (see schedules) The field is the designated area for staggered recess. - Lunch Duty: Staggered Lunch (see schedules) Designated field areas for are assigned for supervision - After-school Duty: 2:10 pm 2:25 pm Walkers will meet at Classroom D3, and escorted by a SPED team representative to cross the street.

 Students' names will be highlighted on the Google Sheet for student dismissal.
 Bus and car riders will go to their designated areas for pick up